Pantyhose: Use by men

-While usually considered to be a woman's garment, pantyhose can also be worn by men, for example for thermal protection, therapeutic relief or simply as a lifestyle choice.
+While usually considered to be a woman's garment, pantyhose can also be worn by men, for example for thermal protection, therapeutic relief or simply as a fashion choice.
+For centuries, men wore hosiery of various kinds from pantyhose, stocks (stockings), chausses to the modern knee high athletic socks.
 Race horse jockeys may wear pantyhose under their uniform to enable them to glide freely over the legs and waist when the jockey's body moves at a rapid pace.
 Some fishermen who surf fish from tropical beaches may wear pantyhose for protection from jellyfish whose stingers are triggered by contact with a chemical on bare skin.
 In the late 1990s, several manufacturers introduced pantyhose styles designed for men to cater to this niche market.